Alexdelia/Find_Randomness/README.md

 -LCG [Start] [End]

-(Please use -perf for finding map and look LCG file to understand how it work)
+(Please use -perf to find maps and look at LCG file to understand how it work)
 > Run the LCG part, you can precise a Start and an End to search for (Optional)

 > Example: "% ./Find_Randomness -LCG 30 53"